alphagov/re-build-systems-test/docs/docs_for_team/README.md

 * the official Jenkins agent components

-* all the tools needed to execute the Jenkins job - e.g. JDK, Ruby, ... - we can call this `toolchain`
+* The tools needed to execute the Jenkins job - e.g. JDK, Ruby, ... - which we will call the `toolchain`

 As a container can inherit from only one image, we have two possibilities:

 #### Build the container based on the Jenkins slave

-The Jenkins software depends on Java, so the `jenkins/jnlp-slave` image already installs the JDK for Java 8, using Debian 9 as operating system (at the time of writing).
+The Jenkins software depends on Java, so the `jenkins/jnlp-slave` image already installs the JDK (Java Development Kit) for Java 8, using Debian 9 as operating system (at the time of writing).

 This is an example of a Docker image for Maven: